-Repped asks L.A. agents to get real about Hollywood, what they want from prospective clients, and more.
+Repped asks agents to get real about Hollywood, what they want from prospective clients, and more.
 Who knows, you might find your future agent right here.

-This week: Laura Bowman of Brady, Brannon & Rich.
+We sat down with Laura Bowman of Brady, Brannon & Rich.
 Her clients have appeared on “Bob’s Burgers,” “Dear White People,” and “Dirk Gently’s Holistic Detective Agency.”

 What do you look for in new talent?